hzeller/rpi-rgb-led-matrix/README.md

 The current draw is pretty spiky.
 Due to the PWM of the LEDs, there are very short peaks of a couple of 100ns to about 1ms of full current draw.
 Often, the power cable can't support these very short spikes due to inherent inductance.
-This can results in 'noisy' outputs, with random pixels not behaving as they should.
+This can result in 'noisy' outputs, with random pixels not behaving as they should.
 A low ESR capacitor close to the input is good in these cases.

 On some displays, the quality of the output quickly gets erratic